 What is an executor?

 In probate, an executor of an estate is someone whom has been nominated by the deceased to deal with their assets according to a valid will.
-This nomination can be expressed clearly, for example: “I nominate Mr John Smith to be the executor of my will”.
+This nomination for the executor role can be expressed clearly, for example: “I nominate Mr John Smith to be the executor of my will”.
 Or it can also be implied, for example: “I would like Mr John Smith to sell my property and distribute the proceedings accordingly”.

 Been appointed executor after losing a loved one?
 Unsure whether to handle probate on your own, or need legal advice?
 Call our experienced solicitors on FREEPHONE 0800 1404544 or one of our four local office numbers for FREE initial phone advice – with no strings attached.